peterneave/devproxy/README.md

 ![w:1000px](img/proxy.svg)
 [What is a proxy?](https://learn.microsoft.com/en-us/microsoft-cloud/dev/dev-proxy/concepts/what-is-proxy)

+## For and against (Pro et contra)

+✅ Pros

+- Don't have to mock frontend and backend.
+- Use whatever script or langauge you want.
+- It was like it was never there - bypass the proxy to return to your regular behaviour.

+❌ Cons

+- Takes time to setup.
+- Another dependency to install.
+- Small learning curve.

 ## Use Cases

 - **Simulate API errors** - on internal (ie. localhost) and external (ie. Microsoft Graph).